adegokeidowu47/Landing-page/README.md

-##My FIrst Statics Landing Page With HTML, CSS, and JS
+My First Statics Landing Page With HTML, CSS, and JS